evosec/gradle-gitflow-release/README.md

     password "git_password"                  // Password to be used to push changes.
 Default: null failOnSnapshotDependencies true          // Should the release start fail when SNAPSHOT dependencies are found?
 Default: true pushAfterReleaseFinish false             // Should the plugin push changes to remote after release finish?
+Default: false incrementMinorVersion false              // Should the plugin increment the minor part of the version instead of the patch level?
 Default: false versionPropertyFile "gradle.properties"  // properties file containing the "version" property.
 Default: gradle.properties
 }
 ```